MaJerle/lwmem/docs/user-manual/realloc-algorithm.rst

 .. tip::
     This was a success now, much better.

-However, it is not always possible to increase block size of next free block on linked list.
+It is not always possible to increase block size of next free block on linked list.
 Consider new example and dedicated image below.

 .. figure:: ../static/images/structure_realloc_shrink_fragmented.svg